PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 As Handle objects have data outside the local area, class Handle needs a separate SEND: and BRING:.
-If you look at the source file Struct, you\'ll see that we transfer the length, then the bytes in the handle.
+If you look at the source file Struct, you'll see that we transfer the length, then the bytes in the handle.
-There is no local ivar data except the Handle itself, which doesn\'t need to be saved or restored&mdash;the data stored in the Handle is what matters.
+There is no local ivar data except the Handle itself, which doesn't need to be saved or restored---the data stored in the Handle is what matters.

 For the class ObjHandle, we could just inherit from Handle, which would mean our object gets saved as an undifferentiated string of bytes.
-This wouldn\'t be good, since we have to assume that the object knows how to send itself properly.
+This wouldn't be good, since we have to assume that the object knows how to send itself properly.
 So we send the name of the class as characters, then send SEND: to the object itself.
 At BRING: time, we look up the classname, create a new object, then send BRING: to it.

-A nice thing about this scheme is that if the object doesn\'t contain any addresses, it can be reconstituted after a Mops recompilation, and often even over a platform change.
+A nice thing about this scheme is that if the object doesn't contain any addresses, it can be reconstituted after a Mops recompilation, and often even over a platform change.

 In class HandleList, we first send 2 bytes with the number of items, then SELECT: each item and send SEND: to it.
 We use a special 2-byte marker between each of these objects we send to the stream, so that
-BRING: can check that we haven\'t got out of sync.
+BRING: can check that we haven't got out of sync.

 These implementations of SEND: and BRING: in the basic Mops classes may well cover the majority of your needs.
 If your classes need something